Are you approaching the point, or possibly even at the point, where you think it’s time to get rid of your glasses or your contact lenses?

 When you dig deeper into the fascinating world of vision correction, one quickly realises that there are many options to help you get the best out of your vision.
 Not your brother’s, not your neighbour’s, but yours’!

-In short, laser eye surgery or vision correction is a type of refractive surgery for the correction of myopia, hyperopia, and astigmatism.
+In short, laser eye treatment or vision correction is a type of refractive surgery for the correction of myopia, hyperopia, and astigmatism.

-To help you better understand, we will now dive into the history of laser eye surgery, its benefits and the different types of procedures.
+To help you better understand, we will now dive into the history of laser treatment for eyes, its benefits and the different types of procedures.
 You will also find out if you are a candidate for laser eye surgery, as well as what the risks, recovery time and costs are.